tri-cods/html-css/lessons.md

 Adding alternative text to an image, as was done in this example, is vitally important.
 That information makes the image more accessible to those viewing your site.
 For instance, users with poor vision who may not be able to see your image will still understand what it is and why it's there if you provide alternative text describing it.

 If you look back at the basic template in your `index.html` file, you'll see that the main sections of your file have opening and closing tags.
 Each of these main elements will eventually hold many other elements, many of which will be the content of our website.

+## Evaluation

+Which of the following statements is correct:
+- Elements have opening and closing tags.*
+- Tags have opening and closing elements.

 # Paragraphs and Headings